Mark-Mulligan/tea-react-project/README.md

 4. testing-and-refactor
 5. light-and-dark-mode

-You can read more details on what I changed in each branch in the docs folder.
+You can read more details on what I was think about and changed with each branch in the docs folder.

 ## Run/Develope Locally